Paralio Astros

 Paralio Astros (Παράλιο Άστρος) is a port serving the inland town of Astros, Arcadia, Greece.
-It is part of the municipality North Kynouria and is considered a traditional settlement.
+It is part of the municipality of North Kynouria and is considered a traditional settlement.
 It is built on the northern part of the coast of Arcadia in the eastern Peloponnese.
-As of 2011, the port had 1,043 permanent inhabitants.
+As of 2021, the village had 1,059 permanent inhabitants.

 Paralio Astros possesses beaches and a harbour (renovated in 2015) which can accommodate small ships.
 A medieval Frankish fortress commands the heights of a peninsula called "The Island" which juts out to form the harbour.
 The main square is at the foot of the castle mount.

 Nowadays its principal industry is tourism.
 It is a popular vacation spot for inhabitants of Tripoli and other parts of Greece.